Miscellaneous Quotations M-N

 Herman Melville, Redburn (New York, London, 1976, p.331).

-"But Knowledge is as food, and needs no less
+"But Knowledge is as food, and needs

 Her temperance over appetite to know